Tel-Hai Master Classes 2023

-In this intensive session, participants will take part in musical games, experiments, exercises that will reveal the improviser and the inner voice in each participant.
+In this intensive session participants will take part in musical games, experiments, exercises which will reveal the improviser and the inner voice in each participant.

 The workshop will include taking pieces from the participants’ repertoire and using them as springboards for improvisations, re-imaginations and musical explorations.

 Guy had taught globally at institutions such as UCLA; Royal Conservatory Madrid; University of Cincinnati; University of Toledo; KM School of Music & Technology, Chennai; Tel Aviv-Vienna Vocal Connection; Thelma Yellin High School of Arts, and more.

 In what has become a meaningful annual event in Israel's musical calendar, the Israel Symphony Orchestra Rishon LeZion, one of this country's leading performing bodies, presents within its regular season a Gala Concert with the winner of the Tel-Hai Concerto Competition as soloist.
 The Gala Concert is a fully professional event, on par with the orchestra's subscription concerts.

 Since the 2011-12 concert season, Tel-Hai Concerto Competition prizewinners are also featured as soloists with the Raanana Symphonette Orchestra in their annual “Rising Stars” concerts.

 The Master Classes participants, of sufficient accomplishment and experience to rise to the occasion, are invited to prepare a complete concerto* for the competition, which will take place during the course.
 The competition jury will consist of the artistic directors and faculty of the Master Classes, representatives of the orchestras, and guest musicians invited to judge the event.

 Those wishing to take part in the Concerto Competition will so indicate in the application form.
 In addition, they are required to present a letter from their primary teacher, testifying to a professional ability to perform in a full-fledged orchestral concert.
 Please note that only those attending the full program (both terms) are eligible to enter the concerto competition.

 For the Concerto Competition Rules and Regulations click here »